christianhofmanncodes/youtube-playlist-generator/README.md

 ## Installation

-Just download and run the newest version from the Releases.
+Just download, install and run the newest version from the Releases.
 Choose your file according to the operating system (Windows, Linux or macOS) you are using.

-Launch the program.
 Now you can either create a new playlist by adding an URL or ID to the playlist one by one, or you can open a `.ytplaylist` file.
+There is also an option to import multiple URLs or video IDs via a `.txt` or `.csv` file.
 If you want to save your playlist, you can save the playlist to a `.ytplaylist` file with all its items and the playlist title.
 Share it with a friend if you want.
+You can also export only the playlist items into a `.txt` or `.csv` file.

 ## Run Locally